 Targeting Tailor at Gippsland Lakes

-Tailor is an aggressive predatory fish with sharp teeth that fight hard.
-They have a similar profile to a salmon and to leap out of the water when hooked.
+Tailor is an aggressive predatory fish with sharp teeth with great fighting qualities.
+They have a similar profile to a salmon and leap out of the water when hooked.
 They school up in big numbers hunting baitfish in packs and breaking water often a sign that there feeding.
 You can catch them trolling, casting lures or bait fishing from the banks or surf.
-Small metal slugs, curl tail soft plastics, and paddle tail soft plastics are great choices.
-So are full pilchard mullet, blue bait and garfish.
-Either on a single hook, ganged hooks and even on light wire trace if there cutting through your leaders.
+Small metal slugs, curl tail soft plastics, paddle tail soft plastics are great choices.
+So are staple baits like pilchard mullet, blue bait, and garfish.
+Either on a single hook, ganged hooks or even on light wire trace if there cutting through your leaders.

 Picking a suitable outfit for tailor can be tricky as they have sharp teeth and can shred your leaders with ease.
 When fishing in estuary systems we would typically use a 7-foot rod in a 2-4, 3-5 or 4-6 kilo class, paired with a 2500 or 3000 reel spooled with 6-8-pound braid and slightly stronger leader.
 If your targeting them in the surf then a long casting surf rod spooled with 14-20 pound braid and equivalent leader would be suitable.
-Handle carefully they have sharp teeth that can do some damage.
+Handle them carefully they have sharp teeth that can do some damage.
 If you’re getting hook-ups but dropping a lot of fish then consider using a stronger leader or light wire trace.
-Any time of day, though some fish will be more active at Dawn and Dusk.
-Always be careful when the river entrance opens.
-During this time the tidal flow can be very strong and quite dangerous.
-Like all rural areas always take notice of areas that might hold snakes.